-The English department has mobilized its limited assets to address our multicultural and multilingual students.
+The English department has mobilized its limited assets to address the multicultural nature of the student body and its many language origins.
 With updated curriculum in the areas of reading, writing and critical thinking, a fresh look at the pedagogical possibilities within our diverse student population, and a grasp of the technology we can employ to reach our goals, we will continue to improve the basic writing and critical thinking skills of our students and ourselves.
 The challenge is huge, as the skills we teach are basic to the success of each student in every future endeavor.
 We have the support of our President, our Dean and the College community as a whole.
 But we need more fulltime staff and more extensive computer-based classrooms to best realize our aspirations.